 CAR ACCIDENT INSURANCE STOPPED PAYING MEDICAL BILLS – WHAT IS ARBITRATION?

-Our car crash lawyers handle many of these no fault arbitrations every year.
-The arbitration is a relatively simple process and allows a more neutral third person to determine if the insurance company was justified to stop paying medical bills for their insured.
+Our car crash lawyers handle many no fault arbitrations throughout Minnesota every year.
+The arbitration is a relatively simple process.
+A more neutral third person will determine if the insurance company was justified to stop paying your medical bills after the accident.
 If the insurance company loses, they have to pay the bills, plus 15% interest.

 If you have been injured in a car accident and the auto insurance company has stopped paying your medical bills or lost wages our lawyers can help.
 Call our office and speak to a top attorney for a free consultation.
 Our car accident lawyers have more than 25 years’ experience.
 We have helped hundreds of people who have been injured in crashes throughout MN.